On this page13

 When Questions Span Multiple Categories

-The fortune teller's advice: "What are you really asking about?
-If the job is just a job, and you're really asking 'should I choose career over love,' then it's a love question.
-But if you're asking 'is this career move worth the personal cost,' then it's career."
+The useful diagnostic question: what are you really asking?
+If the job is just a job, and you're really asking "should I choose career over love," it's a love question.
+If you're asking "is this career move worth the personal cost," it's career.

 Common Mistakes Foreigners Make